Xinhua – China, World, Business, Sports, Entertainment, Photos and Video

 Doom-mongers on the Chinese economy have relentless energy to question the country's performance, but a string of upbeat economic data should give them the chance to take a break.

-At least 22 killed in separate rain-related accidents in Pakistan
+At least 37 killed in E. Ukraine in past week

 Special Reports